RIPE-NCC/ripe-database-documentation/docs/08.Set-Objects/README.md

 They can also be recreated, as the check is only that the immediate parent object (to the left hand side of the last colon of the object name being created) exists.
 It does not check any higher-level parents or any existing child objects (right hand side of the colon).
 If several intermediate parents have been deleted, they can only be recreated in the correct sequence, starting with the highest level.

 In the case of "AS3333:AS-RIPE:AS-APNIC:AS-CUSTOMERS", suppose we delete: "AS3333" and "AS3333:AS-RIPE:AS-APNIC" but not "AS3333:AS-RIPE".
 We can recreate "AS3333:AS-RIPE:AS-APNIC" as its parent object is "AS3333:AS-RIPE" and this object still exists.
-Authorization is required from the existing parent object to recreate the child object.
+Authorisation is required from the existing parent object to recreate the child object.

 There is an issue if the top-level parent is an **as-set** object and it is deleted.
 Suppose we have the set "AS-RIPE:AS3333:AS-RIPE:AS-CUSTOMERS" and all the parents exist.
 (Note that this is subtly different to the set object above, as the top-level parent of this set is a set object, not an **aut-num** object.)
 We can delete the top-level parent set "AS-RIPE".
 The remaining sets "AS-RIPE:AS3333" to "AS-RIPE:AS3333:AS-APNIC:AS-CUSTOMERS" are still valid.
 However, anyone can now recreate the deleted top-level parent set "AS-IX".
-This has no parent and therefore requires no hierarchical authorization.
+This has no parent and therefore requires no hierarchical authorisation.
 This only becomes a problem if the next-level child set is deleted and the user tries to recreate it.
-Authorization is now required from the new parent set that is owned by someone else.
+Authorisation is now required from the new parent set that is owned by someone else.

 If there are any **aut-num** objects with "member-of:" attributes referencing an **as-set** object then this **as-set** object cannot be deleted.
 If the "mbrs-by-ref:" attributes are removed from the **as-set** object, it still cannot be deleted if there are any existing "member-of:" references to it.